dgimbialo/Git_Change_Keeper/README.md

 # Git_Change_Keeper
-You can view your change history without committed.
+You can view your change history without committing.

 The Python script saves the states of each modified file at a specified interval.